 - Always unplug appliances when not in use, and choose a kitchen design with storage solutions perfect to fit those appliances.

 - Remove breakable ornaments that could be knocked over, and read up on houseplants that could be poisonous to pets.

 Our pets want to be a part of family and daily life, so building in an area for a pet bed is a great idea to your kitchen layout.
 Your pet is able to snuggle while you do the daily chores, and can share your mealtime with you (if your seating area is in the kitchen).
-You can incorporate a pet bed underneath the cabinetry or an over-hang (like in one of our Chelmsford project).
+You can incorporate a pet bed underneath the cabinetry or an over-hang (like the one in our Bishop’s Stortford and Chelmsford projects).

 Pet proofing your kitchen…

 - Durable worktops are a perfect idea to build into your kitchen design.
 Choose a material that is durable and scratch-resistant, like granite or quartz.